Menu

 Credit Score Considerations

-A good credit score helps, but it’s not always a must for secured loans.
-Lenders look more at whether you can afford the loan and the value of your property.
+A good credit score is helpful, but it’s not always a requirement for secured loans.
+Lenders primarily consider whether you can afford the loan and the value of your property.
 This makes secured loans a better option for those with not-so-great credit.

 Income and Affordability Assessments

 Lenders check your income to see if you can afford the loan.
 You’ll need to show recent payslips or a P60 if you work.
-If you’re self-employed, you must show 12 months of business history and proof of income, like SA302 forms.
+If you’re self-employed, you must provide 12 months of business history and proof of income, such as SA302 forms.

 Eligibility FactorRequirement